MohdSafwanAhmad/Flame_Detection/Readme.txt

 I have also added the frozen_inference_graph.pb and  label_map.pbtxt files here.

-Note: Output of the main python script provides us the values of the coordinates.
+Note: Output of the main python script provides us with the values of the coordinates.

 2. Preparing the dataset:
 a.
 Creation of video – Circle_Generation_v2.m